How Long Does It Take to Study for the SAT and ACT?

 how long does sat act test prep take.png

-This is one of those questions I hear frequently from parents whose first kid is going through the college process.
+This is one of the most common questions I get from my private SAT/ACT tutoring clients (and their parents).
 Just a few weeks ago, in fact, someone asked it during the Q&A portion of a presentation I gave at a high school.
-And boy do I wish there were a a one-size-fits-all answer I could provide!

 Article Contents